semiarthanoian/simplicity-wui-jquery/README.md

-# simplicity-wui-jquery
+# Simplicity WUI jQuery

- A simple framework to create UI on web browser.
+A simple framework to create UI on Web browser.